American Cruise Lines fleet

 The American Cruise Lines is based in the USA small-ship cruise company founded in 1991 and headquartered in Guilford, Connecticut.
 The line currently operates 7 small ships sailing almost exclusively on USA cruises - along the East Coast, Alaska and on the biggest US rivers Mississippi, Columbia and Snake.

 One of the most prominent features of all American Cruise Lines ships is that they are all US-flagged.
 They were all built/refurbished in the USA by the Chesapeake Shipbuilding company (Salisbury, Maryland).
 Being a true USA cruise line (all its vessels are registered in the US) means that this line hires only American hotel staff and crews, and pays American taxes on all cruise deals.
-The ACL line deals are not so cheap, consisting of:
+ACL company's deals are not so cheap, consisting of:

 - larger than average staterooms (with the first (only) balcony cabins in the US coastal cruise business)